MY PERSONAL JOURNEY

 I suppose that my love for live music started with my first concert, Iron Butterfly at the University of Delaware, summer 1969.
 Even though the concert was marred by technical problems, the sheer energy I felt that evening was unforgettable.
 The crowd, the atmosphere, the volume, the lights and the anticipation of hearing that one lick, that one song, all combined to hook me.
 Through the years, I have attended many other concerts, seen countless other bands.
 While the music has ranged from bad to spectacular, the one constant has been the event itself.
 The primal energy I felt that first time is still there.
 When the lights go down, I am transformed to that 15 year old in the University of Delaware’s field house.
 It is a profound connection with my youth.

-Over the years I have collected, opinions regarding live music releases has evolved.
+Over the years, opinions regarding live music releases has evolved.
 Music can ultimately be divided into two distinct categories, composition and performance.
 The vast majority of music that is available is compositional in nature.
 Studio recordings are the last step in the compositional process.
 A musician will usually go into a recording studio with a blueprint of what he/she wants to record.
 The basic song structure is then refined and ultimately recorded for posterity.
 Technical innovations over the years makes it virtually impossible to record a wrong note or off-key vocal.

 However, this dynamic changes in a concert setting.
 Now it is the performance that is being judged.
 The musician must play on a one shot basis in conditions that are far less advantageous than those he enjoyed in the studio.
 The hit or miss nature of this fascinates me and separates true musicians from one dimensional composers or worse yet, cover bands.
 Composition and performance are flip sides of the same coin.
 One should always complement the other, therefore both have their place in a comprehensive music collection.

 The intrinsic value of live recordings is that they can sometimes transcend studio recordings of the same material.
 I defy anyone to come up with a studio recording that matches the intensity of Joe Cocker’s Woodstock performance of “With A Little Help From My Friends.”
 This brilliant piece of music is enhanced by the dynamics surrounding the festival and the effect those dynamics had on Cocker.
 It would be nearly impossible to find a studio recording that matches the one shot theatrics of Alvin Lee’s “I’m Going Home” from the same festival or the audience transformation that took place during Sly’s Woodstock performance.
 Once I bought the soundtrack of that festival, I was hooked.
-I have since discovered that the best recordings in many artists’ catalog are the live ones.

 You may be wondering how this obsession began.
 My first live purchase was Steppenwolf Live (1970) in early 1970.
 I was initially looking for a single album that included their first two hits, “Born To Be Wild” and “Magic Carpet Ride”.
 As it turned out, the two songs came from different studio albums.
 Since I had limited funds to buy albums, I faced a dilemma, which song did I want.
 As I was pondering this, I saw Steppenwolf Live.
 Lo and behold, both songs were on it so I bought it, and quickly discovered the joy of listening to recorded live music.
 It wasn’t quite the same as being there in person, but it was damn close.

 My second live recording was the Grateful Dead’s 1968 set, Anthem Of The Sun.
-This one nearly turned me off of live recordings forever.
+This one nearly turned me off live recordings forever.
 I did not understand that the largely experimental album featured live recordings that were then augmented and changed in the studio.
 It was largely free form and not anything like Steppenwolf Live.
 While I have grown to appreciate it over the years, it wasn’t what I was looking for at the time and I felt that I had wasted my hard earned money on an album I would never listen to.
 Then came the Woodstock soundtrack and I was hooked forever.

 Like many teenagers in the eastern part of the United States, I was very aware that Woodstock was taking place when it happened.
 Unfortunately, I was only 15 years old at the time and there was no way that my parents were going to let me go to the actual festival.
 So, I, along with millions of others, devoured the radio and newspapers accounts of the festival.
 I watched with complete fascination when Dick Cavett had some of the performers live on his show right after the festival took place.
 The soundtrack album was released in May, 1970, just after I had bought Steppenwolf Live and Anthem Of The Sun.
 It was a triple album set, and therefore more expensive than a single album, but I saved up my money and bought it.